bhalsingh28/Dynamic-Programming/git-commands.md

 git push  # Push changes
 git pull  # Pull latest changes from remote git fetch  # Fetch from remote (no merge)

+# To update the name of Repo -> Do it from github Then:
+git remote set-url origin https://github.com/your-username/new-repo-name.git # New URL

+git remote -v # Should Show the updated URL

 ```

 ## Viewing History